garysweaver/irie/README.md

 which would use the restful_json configuration and the controller's classname for the service definition.

-Or you can define more bells and whistles (read on to see what these do...):
+Or you could have a superclass:

-    class FoobarsController < ApplicationController
+    class ServiceController < ApplicationController
       acts_as_restful_json
+    end

+And define more bells and whistles (read on to see what these do...):

+    class FoobarsController < ServiceController

       query_for :index, is: ->(t,q) {q.joins(:apples, :pears).where(apples: {color: 'green'}).where(pears: {color: 'green'})}